lcreid/jade-site/_posts/2019-12-29-sprockets-4-rails.md

 tags:
 ---

-At some point upgrading your an existing Rails application, you're going to pull in Sprockets 4.
+At some point upgrading an existing Rails application, you're going to pull in Sprockets 4.
 (Not the `sprockets-rails` gem.
 The actual `sprockets` gem.)
 At this point, your assets will probably fail to compile.